Pebble Beach's Links at Spanish Bay offers golfers a long, leisurely day at the beach

 No. 15 is a not-so-long par 4 that forces you to carry your first and second shots, then 16 is a long, Redan-style par 3.
 Best not to slice here, as the offshore breezes will carry your ball swiftly toward Salinas.

-Another double forced carry on 17 before a grand par 5 finishing hole that's best not attempted in two shots unless your name is Ernie, Tiger, Phil, or Retief.
+Another double forced carry on 17 before a grand par 5 finishing hole that's best not attempted in two shots unless your name is Ernie, Tiger or Phil.

-It seems silly to suggest that a course charging $230 a round is a good deal, but consider this.
+It seems silly to suggest that a course charging $230-plus per round is a good deal, but consider this.
 It's in immaculate condition, costs about half the price of Pebble Beach and is even more closely linked with the ocean.

 For golfers who don't get to spend a lot of time around the coast, it's probably a must-play.
 The course is challenging, but not a backbreaker and there are enough tee boxes to modify how tough you want the course to be.